Myanmar forces make night raids after breaking up protests

 Israeli-Canadian lobbyist Ari Ben-Menashe, hired by Myanmar's junta, told Reuters the generals are keen to leave politics and seek to improve relations with the United States and distance themselves from China.

-He said Suu Kyi had grown too close to China for the generals' liking.
+He said Aung San Suu Kyi had grown too close to China for the generals' liking.

 "There's a real push to move towards the West and the United States as opposed to trying to get closer to the Chinese," Ben-Menashe said.
 "They want to get out of politics completely ... but it's a process."